"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Hey, Al," said a voice behind him.

-Albus turned to see his brother James grinning and holding out a rectangular package, too thin to be a book.
+Albus turned to see his brother James grinning and holding out a small rectangular package, too thin to be a book.

 "Happy birthday," said James.
 "I pinched it from Dad's desk, after you mentioned it last year.
 I don't think he's noticed it's gone.
 You know how it works?"